info@ayurvedamysore.org

 Snehana

-Snehana means Oleation or to make smooth. (मार्दव)
+Snehana means Oleation or to Soothen. (मार्दव)

-Also the procedure which produces Unctuousness (स्नेहन), Oozing (विष्यन्दन), Softness (मृदुत्व), and Liquidity (क्लेदन) is known as Snehana.
+The procedure which produces Unctuousness (स्नेहन), Oozing (विष्यन्दन), Softness (मृदुत्व) and Liquidity (क्लेदन) is known as Snehana.

 • Animals